Curriculum Intent and Implementation

 We also recognise, and take very seriously, our responsibility to prepare children for the next stage of their education and to begin their journey as 'learners for life'.
 For this reason we have a clear and continual focus on the development of language skills, early reading and reading for pleasure, and a focus on learners' understanding of number.
 We have high expectations for all our learners and ensure that we send them to their KS2 settings fully equipped to tackle this next phase of education.

 At Stalyhill Infant School our learners follow the National Curriculum and develop skills and knowledge in the full range of core and foundation subjects.
-We deliver this learning through a cross-curricular, topic based approach, in which children learn through question and challenge.
-We also strive to take our children's learning beyond the basic curriculum requirements, to develop their holistic wellbeing, positive mental health and cultural capital, and we aim to achieve this through a range of initiatives and programs such as our Stalyhill Character Awards, our Mindfulness program and our commitment to outdoor learning and enrichment.
+We deliver this learning through a progressive, cross-curricular, topic based approach, in which children learn through question and challenge.
+We aim to deliver content that enables children to build schemas - helping them to make connections in the knowledge and skills that they acquire both now and in the future.
+We also strive to take our children's learning beyond the basic curriculum requirements, to develop their holistic wellbeing, positive mental health and cultural capital, and we aim to achieve this through a range of initiatives and programs such as our Stalyhill Character Awards, our Mindfulness programme and our commitment to outdoor learning and enrichment.

 We want our learners to leave us with a toolkit of learning strategies that they can use throughout their lives and we therefore explicitly teach and discuss, in an age-appropriate way, the Building Learning Power capacities and the value of having a Growth Mindset.
 Through our 'Super-learner characters', our children learn resilience, resourcefulness, reciprocity and reflectiveness and understand how they can apply these capacities to improve their own learning.
 We understand that we cannot have meta-cognition without cognition and so we use a mixture of direct teaching and discovery learning to help children transfer key concepts and skills to long term memory.